Safeguarding, E-Safety & Anti-Bullying

 • Working with various visitors and in workshops such as ‘Show Racism the Red Card’ and ‘NSPCC – Speak Out Stay Safe’.

-• Developing our friendships and team work skills in many ways such as working in and being rewarded as teams and trying to promote RAPS values.
+• Developing our friendships and teamwork skills in many ways such as working in and being rewarded as teams and trying to promote RAPS values.

 Ofsted Report